retrorism/exchange-leaflet-map/readme.txt

 == Description ==

 Add a map generated with <a href="http://www.leafletjs.com/" target="_blank">leaflet JS</a>: a mobile friendly map application.
-Map tiles are provided by default through <a href="http://developer.mapquest.com/web/products/open/map" target="_blank">MapQuest</a>.
+Map tiles are provided by default through OpenStreetMap and MapQuest (with an app key).
 Can be set per map with shortcode attributes or through the dashboard settings.

 Some shortcode attributes:

 Height, width, latitude, longitude and zoom are the basic attributes:

 `[leaflet-map height=250 width=250 lat=44.67 lng=-63.61 zoom=5]`